Choosing peace is not

 The Reflection

-Choosing peace is often categorized as passive behaviour, yet observation shows it aligns with situational assessment rather than avoidance.
+Peace is often categorized as passive behaviour, yet observation shows it aligns more with situational assessment than avoidance.
 In repeated interactions, choosing peace appears where response control replaces immediate reaction.
-Data from conflict environments indicates that choosing peace correlates with reduced escalation frequency and more stable outcomes over time.
-When variables such as timing, context, and consequence are evaluated, response selection shifts accordingly.
+Data from conflict environments indicates that this approach correlates with reduced escalation frequency and more stable outcomes over time.
+When variables such as timing, context, and consequence are carefully evaluated, response selection shifts accordingly.
 This establishes choosing peace not as withdrawal, but as a measurable pattern of controlled engagement within defined circumstances and predictable behavioural frameworks.

 A Line to Sit With